Spiritual Meaning of Receiving an Award in a Dream | Dream Insights

 Receiving publicly, in front of a crowdDesire for social validation or community recognitionAre you seeking external approval in waking life?

-Receiving privately, one-on-oneInternal validation; self-acknowledgmentYou may already know you've done good work
+Receiving privately, one-on-oneInternal validation and self-acknowledgmentYou may already know you've done good work

 Feeling undeserving of the awardImpostor syndrome, self-doubt, fear of successExplore what success means to you personally